sajingeo/askMBTA/README.md

 # askMBTA
 A python script that runs on Amazon AWS Lambda, to help out all Boston commuters.

+##Credits
+Antal